satellitecomponent/Neurite/README.md

 ...the fractal dimension....

-software in early alpha, we are looking to grow our team!
+this is an open-source software in early alpha, we are looking to grow our team!

 join us on discord!
 https://discord.gg/hnY8UpeE22